Chapter 2: Decisions, Decisions, Decisions.

 If we assume the appropriate discount rate is 5% for the project, we would choose project B over project A as NPV B ($4,581.53) > NPV A ($3,486.16).
 Alternatively, our decision rule would indicate the project A should be accepted over project B if appropriate discount rate was 12%.
 This change in preferences can be confirmed when we plot the NPV curves for project A and project B on the same graph in Figure 2.4.

 As highlighted in Figure 2.5, when we plot both project A and project B on the same graph we can see that project B is preferred to project A at all discount rates between zero and 9%.
 Once the discount rate is above 9%, we should choose project A over project B. This illustrates how the timing of benefits interacts with the discount rate.
 When the discount rate is sufficiently high, the preferred project will be the project with the larger cashflows upfront.
-More specifically, we see in Figure 2.5 the point where the preferences for which mutually exclusive project we would accept and which project we would reject.
+More specifically, we see in Figure 2.5 the point where the preferences for which mutually exclusive project we would accept switches.
 This is known as the crossover rate or switching rate.
-At this point the NPV of project A and Project B are equal.
+At this point the NPV of project A and Project B are equal, and we are indifferent between the two projects.
 As illustrated in the figure, this occurs at 9%.

 We know that Project B has a steeper NPV profile.
 This suggests that Project B is more sensitive to changes in the discount rate compared to Project A. Remembering that the benefits of Project A decrease over time and the benefits of Project B increase over time – we can see that discount rates above the switching point result in preferencing Project A. This is due to inverse relationship between the NPV and the discount rate.
 The higher the discount rate the lower the present value of future net benefits.
 Therefore, if the discount rate is high project A is preferred as the net benefits are accrued earlier in the project relative to the net benefits accrued to Project B which occur later in the project.
 Therefore, we can see that in this case a high discount rate indicates a preference for larger cash flows up front.